 POULTNEY, James Wilson.
-21.9.1907 — Baltimore 8.6.1993.
-U.S. IE Scholar.
+Chattolanee, MD 21.9.1907 — Baltimore 8.6.1993.
+U.S. IE Linguist and Classical Scholar.
 Professor in Baltimore.
 Son of William D. P. and Elinor D. Wilson.
 M.A.
 1932, Ph.D.
 1934 Johns Hopkins (diss. on Aristophanes).
 In 1934-37 taught Greek and Latin at Johns Hopkins.
-The at University of Nebraska, at Carthage College in Kenosha, Wis. and at University of Pennsylvania.
+Then at University of Nebraska, at Carthage College in Kenosha, Wis. and at University of Pennsylvania.
 From 1942 served as German translator to Army Air Corps in London.
 After war Professor at Johns Hopkins.
 Emeritus in 1973.
 Active hiker and bird-watcher.

 Publications: Syntax of the Genetive Case in Aristophanes.
-1936; Bronze Tables of Iguvium.
+15+235 p.
+Baltimore 1936; Bronze Tables of Iguvium.
 16+333 p.
 American Philological Association Philological Monographs 18.
 Oxford 1959; articles on Italic, Greek and Latin.